Old Kirk of Kirkcaldy: Description

 The kirk is situated on a hill overlooking the east of the town, not far from the harbour.
-The main building of the kirk is a Victorian structure designed by Archibald Elliott, erected between 1807-1808 to replace an earlier structure that had become dilapidated.
-This part of the kirk contains a series of stained glass windows by Sir Edward Burne-Jones, from 1886, which were installed by William Morris, a set by the firm of Alexander Gascoigne of Nottingham, and more modern examples from John Clark in 1986 and Crear McCartney in 1994.
+The main building is a Victorian structure designed by Archibald Elliott, erected between 1807–1808 to replace an earlier structure that had become dilapidated.
+This part of the kirk contains a series of stained glass windows by Sir Edward Burne-Jones, from 1886, which were installed by William Morris, a set by the firm of Alexander Gascoigne of Nottingham, and more modern examples from John Clark in 1986 and in 1994, by Crear McCartney.

-The kirk tower has been dated to the 14^{th} century.
+The kirk tower is of Norman design has been dated to the 16th century.
 It is constructed from ashlar sandstone and follows the model of a mediaeval Scottish tower house, rising to a height of 55 feet, with walls in places 5 feet thick.
-As well as its use as a bell tower, this part of the kirk has been used as a Session house, and in the 18^{th} century served as the town jail.
-It is also thought to have been used as a place of refuge for the town’s population, evidenced by the presence of several narrow slit windows.
+As well as its use as a bell tower, this part of the kirk was used as the Session house, and in the 18th century served as the town jail.
+It is also thought to have been used as a place of refuge for the town's population, evidenced by the presence of several narrow slit windows.
 The tower features an outside parapet reached via an internal staircase, which allows visitors an extensive view of the town of Kirkcaldy and the Firth of Forth.

-It also houses the Kirk’s bell, first cast in 1533.
+Gallery Collapse

+The lowest tender for the construction of the main building of the church in 1807 was submitted by the firm of Alexander McFarlane of Perth, whose bid of £3,000 was significantly lower than other tenderers.
+During the construction process it was established that supporting beams for the church galleries had not been properly fitted, and that the roof was inadequately slated.
+The firm was sued, resulting in bankruptcy, with local contractors required to complete the building.
+This is believed to have contributed to the collapse of the North Gallery on 15 June 1828, which resulted in the death of three people from the collapse, and 26 from the ensuing crush in their efforts to escape the church.